Joystream/handbook/system/validation.md

 **Warning:**

-* It's both bad practice, and a possible slashing risk, to keep multiple set of session keys on one node.
+- It's both bad practice, and a possible slashing risk, to keep multiple set of session keys on one node.
 If you wanted to try the command, made a mistake, or for whatever reason want to switch them, delete them.
 If you have had set them on chain (see next steps), you can change them before you get into the validator set.
-* Keeping the same set of keys, on multiple nodes, all running with the `--validator` enabled, will cause a slash.
+- Keeping the same set of keys, on multiple nodes, all running with the `--validator` enabled, will cause a slash.
 A good backup system could include backup nodes, but be careful.
 It's better to get "booted" for an era than to double sign blocks.
 It will be treated as an attack even if just by accident.

 #### Configure Validator on Chain

 For the time being, we will only show how to do this with [Polkadot{.js} apps](https://polkadot.js.org/apps/#/explorer).
-As this serves lots of projects in the substrate ecosystem, you have to set an endpoint.
+As this serves lots of projects in the Joystream ecosystem, you have to set an endpoint.
 This can be done by [this](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.joystream.org%3A9944#/explorer) link, which connects to the current "default" Joystream endpoint, or by clicking the with a logo, project/network name and block height in the top left corner.

 <figure><img src="../.gitbook/assets/endpoint.png" alt=""><figcaption></figcaption></figure>